mozilla/mig/doc/concepts.rst

 * **API**: a REST api that exposes the MIG platform to clients
 * **Client**: a program used by an investigator to interface with MIG (like the MIG Console, or the action generator)
+* **Worker**: a worker is a small extension to the scheduler and api that performs very specific tasks based on events received via the relay.

 An investigator uses a client (such as the MIG Console) to communicate with the API.
 The API interfaces with the Database and the Scheduler.